StevenGolovkine/website/content/post/fine-tuning-a-pre-trained-deep-cnn/index.md

     number_sections: false

 image:
-  caption: Photo by Volodymyr Hryshchenko on Unsplash
+  caption: Photo by Olav Ahrens Røtne on Unsplash
   focal_point: Smart

 Summary: How to fine-tuned the pre-trained ResNet50 model to do classification of images?